usaid-cs/yesterday-i-learned/random.md

 - Bitcoin, the decentralised currency, is ruined by centralised exchanges: ["Historically we thought this thing was decentralised, there was no way to control it but what you have here is centralised exchanges.
 This is the same as a bank.
 This is something that holds the bitcoin or the digital currency on your behalf."](https://www.express.co.uk/finance/city/911809/Bitcoin-price-value-worth-latest-today-buy-USD-XRP-Ripple-cryptocurrency-Seoul-trade-video)
 - Argon2 has an advantage over PBKDF2 where [Argon2 can specify a memory requirement](https://crypto.stackexchange.com/a/30786), which (for example, if someone stole your DB of salted hashes) rapidly exhausts the attacker's free memory, making cracking slower for the attacker.
 - [The E in EBay is Echo.](https://en.wikipedia.org/wiki/EBay) AuctionWeb (the name then) was owned by Echo Bay Technology Group, [some dude](https://www.forbes.com/profile/pierre-omidyar/)'s consulting firm, and he couldn't register echobay.com, so he went with ebay.com instead.
-- At least [one](https://hellopoetry.com/poem/1807954/chicken-leg-fibula-for-a-toothpick/) randomly-generated page on the Internet suggested using the chicken fibula as a toothpick.
 - "Going to the rainbow bridge" sometimes means getting euthanised by the vet.
 - To thread a needle, try [rubbing the thread between the palm and the eye of the needle](https://i.imgur.com/NmZYZyz.gifv).
 It does not work on all threads.
 - [The heart is typically left inside Egyptian mummies](https://en.wikipedia.org/wiki/Persian_Princess), with everything else removed, including the brain.